Professional Doctorate in Clinical Psychology

 - Research

-Each of these six areas is further divided into a number of specific teaching modules that span the three years of training and correspond as much as possible with the structure and sequence of clinical placements.
-Attention to ethical practice, reflective learning, equality and cultural humility is highlighted across all modules.
-Particular consideration is given to the many ways in which issues relating to diversity and inequality impact on the work of practising clinical psychologists within the lectures, and all lectures are formally evaluated on this by the trainees.
+Each of these areas is further divided into a number of specific teaching modules that span the three years of training.
+Attention to ethical practice, reflective learning, equality and cultural humility is highlighted across the curriculum.
+Particular consideration is given to the many ways in which issues relating to diversity and inequality impact on the work of practising Clinical Psychologists within the lectures, and all lectures are formally evaluated on this by the trainees.

-The main models of psychological therapy taught on the programme are cognitive behavioural therapy (CBT) and systemic.
-We are working on bringing the systemic elements in line with AFT foundation accreditation criteria.
+The main models of psychological therapy currently taught on the programme are cognitive behavioural therapy (CBT) and systemic family therapy.
+We are working on bringing the systemic elements in line with AFT foundation accreditation criteria and are in the process of implementing a BABCP accredited pathway.

 The programme utilises novel methods for learning: